 First Data Global Leasing (FDGL) Review

-- Offers high-quality terminals and POS systems
+- Full line of Clover terminals and POS systems

 - Contract terms up to four years